jayden38/mitum-currency-doc/docs/operations-guide-docs/create-account.rst

       }
     }

-* operation의 처리 성공 여부는 api를 통하여 확인할 수 있습니다.
+* Whether the operation is successfully processed can be checked through the api.
-* 자세한 내용은 :ref:`Operation Reason` 을 참고하여 주십시오.
+* For more information, please refer to :ref:`Operation Reason`.